GreatPhil/Movie_Review_Classifier/README.md

 ### Instructions:

 The code runs in Python 2.7.
-Execute the evaluate.py file first.
-To test out the second phase, change the input file name in evaluate.py, and then re-run it.
+Execute the __evaluate.py__ file, first.
+To test out the second phase, change the input file name in __evaluate.py__, and then re-run it.
 Cheers!